VinGioia90/SCM/README.md

                  Th_44 ~ s(temp95_h20)))
 ```

-As in the mean model, the covariance matrix model can be stated using a "Common" and a "Single-element" specification.
+As for the mean vector model, the covariance matrix model can be stated using a "Common" and a "Single-element" specification.
 However,  the l.h.s. of the model formula statement `y ~ x` targets the element of  $\boldsymbol \Theta$ to be modelled via the sintax   `Th_st ~ x`, where $s$ and $t$ are the indices targeting the elements of $\boldsymbol \Theta_i$.